 Healing the causes and symptoms of diabesity by lowering setpoint weight

 As previously mentioned, obesity is the number one risk factor for type 2 diabetes.
 However, both obesity and diabetes are symptoms of the body’s inability to properly use insulin.
 You can correct this problem by making nutritional choices that lower your setpoint weight.

 By focusing on whole foods and reducing or eliminating processed foods and sugars, you can regulate your blood sugar levels, heal your hormones, and lower your setpoint weight.
 This will result in weight loss that reduces or eliminates the symptoms of diabesity and the disease itself.

-The setpoint weight is the level of fat your body “thinks” you should have based on continual communication between your brain, digestive system, and hormones.
+The setpoint weight is the weight your body naturally maintains within a range of about 10 to 15 pounds.
+It’s the level of fat your body “thinks” you should have based on continual communication between your brain, digestive system, and hormones.
 These three systems work together to synchronize the activities that automatically maintain body fat at a specified level, known as setpoint weight.

 The body uses many methods to keep you at your setpoint weight.
-For instance, if you eat too many calories, it can suppress your appetite, speed your metabolism, and cause you to “fidget” more so that you subconsciously”exercise more” to burn more calories.
-If you eat less food, it can do the opposite; ie, stimulate your appetite, slow your metabolism, and make you tired or lethargic so that you subconsciously “exercise less” to burn fewer calories.
+For instance, if you eat too many calories, it can suppress your appetite, speed your metabolism, and cause you to “fidget” more so that you subconsciously use more energy to burn more calories.
+If you eat less food, it can do the opposite; ie, stimulate your appetite, slow your metabolism, and make you tired or lethargic so that you subconsciously use less energy to burn fewer calories.
 This system should ensure you always maintain a healthy weight.

 The only way this system doesn’t work to maintain a healthy weight is if the hormones become dysregulated, the brain becomes inflamed, and/or the good and bad gut bacteria become imbalanced.
 This is a hormonal clog that prevents your hormones from sending and receiving correct signals.